 It is time to replace your door if they’re looking old and in despair.
+There are so many wonderful options ranging from accordion doors to sliding glass walls.
 However, if they are still strong, repainting can help raise your curb appeal, and it’s far more affordable too.
 When painting, pick a color to compliment your frontage.
 Bold and splendid colors like cobalt and turquoise are currently becoming increasingly popular, although charcoal black still maintains its appeal to many.
 Painting your door should cost you less than $100 if you DIY.

 Light up your property

 Your home’s exterior lighting can leave it looking great at night.
 Aside from this, floodlights, path lights, and lampposts give your home other advantages like increased visibility to enhance your home security.
 Home security is one of the primary considerations on the list of home buyers; therefore, lightening up your home will offer a considerable advantage.
 A few lampposts and new door chandeliers should cost you a few hundred dollars, which can be easy to install depending on the fixture.
 If possible, stick to solar-powered lights since they require no wiring.
 Solar-powered lights should cost between $30 and $50.

 Add style to your driveways

 Do you know your driveway can add a statement to your home?
 It can add style to your home even if you cannot afford the cost of brick or cobblestone pavers.
 Have your concrete driveway or asphalt cleaned and fixed to make an enhanced visual impact.
 After some time, dirt and dust accumulate on surfaces in your home to give it a grimy feel.
 But you could spare a few dollars to have your walk and entryways pressure-washed as well.

 Clean your windows